 - Expertise: Organizing an estate sale of any kind is a much more complex and involved process.
 Unlike a yard or garage sale, estate sales are of a larger scale and have many steps to follow.

-- Connections: Estate liquidators are well connected and can help facilitate good customer service and sales through a network of associates.
+- Connections: Estate liquidators are well-connected and can help facilitate good customer service and sales through a network of associates.
 In some cases, valuable assets such as works of art may need an expert on the liquidator’s network, as they may require a second appraisal before being sold.

 How Can I Become an Estate Liquidator?